Forward contracts can be a very useful tool for business planning and budgeting.

 A client in the UK needs to buy goods from a European supplier, they normally buy 500,000 Euros in each financial year, the payments are spread throughout the year.

-The rate for fixing for 1 year would have been around 1.395, the company now know that the first 250,000 euros is going to cost them £179,211, the remaining amount can be bought at spot depending on what the rate was doing, if it was higher than 1.395 they would use spot to buy.
+The rate for fixing for 1 year would have been around 1.395, the company now know that the first 250,000 euros is going to cost them £179,211.
+The remaining amount would be bought at spot depending on the rate, if it was higher than 1.395 they would use spot to buy.

-Working directly with a currency company can help reduce the risk, firstly they can help with quoting exchange rates to enable a quote to be made and if the business is won a forward contract can be put in place to protect the order, the added advantage being that because the quote is in the client’s own currency a little extra can be added hopefully increasing the profit margins.
+Working directly with us can help reduce the risk.
+Firstly, we can help with quoting exchange rates to enable a quote to be made.
+If the business is won a forward contract can be put in place to protect the order.
+An extra advantage being that because the quote is in the client’s own currency a little extra can be added increasing the profit margins.

 We are happy to talk to you if you feel your business could benefit from Forward Contracts.